praemineo/backpropagation/README.md

 # backpropagation
-This file contains the code of backpropagation and feed-forward
+This file contains two process :
+*backpropagation
+     and
+*feed-forward